supervisely/docs/apps/development/app-engine.md

 ## 5. Application runnning

-Let's consider some basic example: Hello World App.
+Let's consider some basic example: `Hello World App`.
 This app has UI: user clicks on the button, app generates random string and shows it in UI.
+Here is an example:

 - app uses public API to modify the state/data of UI widgets
 -